wxMEdit/wxMEdit/README.txt

 License:
 -------
-wxMEdit is released under the GNU General Public License Version 3.
+wxMEdit is released under the GNU General Public License Version 3 or (at your option) any later version.

 Author: